The higher structure of unstable homotopy groups

-\begin{ack} The research of the first author was supported by SERB MATRICS grant 2018/000845, and that of the second author by Israel Science Foundation grant 770/16. \end{ack}
+\begin{ack} We would like to thank the referee for his or her carefully formulated comments, and George Peschke for pointing out that the rational case was missing in Definition \ref{datomicc}.
+The first author was partially supported by SERB MATRICS grant 2018/000845, and the second author by Israel Science Foundation grant 770/16. \end{ack}

-\sect{Simplicial higher order operations} Many versions of higher order operations have been studied in homotopy theory, starting with Adem's secondary cohomology operations (see \cite{AdemI}), Massey's triple products (see \cite{MassN}), and the Toda brackets of \cite{TodG}.
-What these constructions have in common appears to be that they serve as obstructions to rectifying certain homotopy-commutative diagrams (see \cite{BMarkH,BJTurnHA}).
+\sect{Simplicial higher order operations} As noted in the introduction, many versions of higher order operations have appeared in the literature, starting with Adem's secondary cohomology operations (see \cite{AdemI}), Massey's triple products (see \cite{MassN}), and the Toda brackets of \cite{TodG}.
+The values of such operations usually appear as obstructions to lifting a homotopy-commutative diagram to a model category $\C$, and are characterized by the following properties: \begin{enumerate} {(\roman{enumi})} \item The operations are \emph{indeterminate}, in the sense that more than one value may be obtained, depending on choices made in lifting; \item An $n$-th order operation is defined only when all lower order operations (associated to partial diagrams) vanish, for some consistent set of choices. \item The final values are expressible in \w[.]{\ho\C} \end{enumerate} See \cite{BMarkH,BJTurnHA}.

-Here we shall be concerned only with a particular manifestation of this phenomenon, associated to a restricted augmented simplicial space up to homotopy.
-For this purpose we recall the following concepts from \cite{BlaHH}: